-For a noncontiguous 160+160 MHz transmission, each 160MHz frequency segment shall follow the pilot sub-carrier allocation and values in 160MHz transmission.
+For a noncontiguous 160+160 MHz transmission, each 160MHz frequency segment shall follow the pilot sub-carrier allocation and values defined for 2*996-tone RU in 160MHz transmission.

 For a user transmitting on the combinated RUs in 320MHz PPDU BW, the pilot subcarriers, mapping and values of combinated RUs shall follows the pilot subcarriers, mapping and values of each RU.